Where is Hillary Clinton?

 The book addresses Clinton’s experiences as a Democratic Party nominee and presidential candidate and where she thought it might have gone wrong for her and the party.

 It seemed as though the book served as convalescence for Clinton, with her returning to public life and concentrating on her career ever since.

 What has Hillary Clinton done since the 2016 election?

 An Evening with The Clintons

-Dealt with a pipe bomb sent to her D.C. home
+When a pipe bomb was sent to Hillary Clinton’s D.C. home

 The Book of Gutsy Women: Favorite Stories of Courage and Resilience

 In October 2019, Hillary Clinton worked with her daughter Chelsea Clinton to release the book ‘The Book of Gutsy Women: Favorite Stories of Courage and Resilience.’